SMwika/scheduler/README.md

 Creating a new reservation
 --------------------------
-When a user logs into the app they are presented with a list of their students (if the user is a parent).
-When the user clicks "Reserve a time" next to a student's name, they are presented with a drop-down menu of teachers of that student.
+When a user logs into the app they are presented with a drop-down list of their students (if the user is a parent).
+When the user selects a student's name, they are presented with a drop-down menu of teachers of that student.
 When a teacher/conference is selected, the user is then presented with a list of available time slots as a drop-down menu.
 Selecting a time-slot enables the submit button.
-Each step of the way the reservation details are being saved to an object at App.Reservation.NewReservation.
+Each step of the way the reservation details are being saved to an object: *App.Reservation.NewReservation*